+49 (0) 6122/980655

 The project also serves to increase the climate resilience of cultivation and the food supply.
 The potato also makes a significant contribution to biodiversity in agriculture and is an important element of crop rotation.
 The competitiveness of agricultural businesses in Hesse and the regional trade is only possible if the production of late potatoes is maintained.
 Late cultivation in particular is massively threatened by the cicada and the pathogens it transmits.

 As one of the main innovations, the project aims to test the tolerance of varieties that are already available and relevant for cultivation in Hesse.
-Six farms are participating in the project.
-The project will generate knowledge on the development and spread of the disease and its symptoms in and with the field in order to identify possible levers for mitigating an infestation and its effects.
-As the disease was only discovered in 2022, monitoring and analysis of both the cicadas and the pathogens they transmit are another focus of the project.
+The project aims to test the tolerance of varieties that are already available and relevant for cultivation in Hessen.
+Six potato farms are participating in the project.
+The project will generate knowledge on the development and spread of the disease and its symptoms in and with practice in order to identify possible adjustments to mitigate an infestation and its effects.
+As the disease was only discovered in 2022, monitoring and analyzing both the cicadas and the pathogens they transmit are another focus of the project.

 It is expected that the consequences of the disease may also have a major impact on the storage of potatoes and the production of processed products.